 Data thieves typically identify their victims through phishing emails, inadequately secured networks, or infected websites.
 For companies, disgruntled employees or those without technical know-how are often responsible when sharing sensitive data without authorization.

 Take a close look: Phishing emails often look legitimate, however, upon detailed inspection, often have an odd feature (or two).

-How To Recognize Data Theft?
+How to Identify Data Theft?

-How To Prevent Data Theft?
+How to Prevent Data Theft?